top of page

 • Notwithstanding gold’s recent surge, returns were flat for over a decade and lagged stocks and bonds.

-• Gold investors must contend with high volatility, multiple fees, less favorable tax treatment, and lack of dividend or interest income.
+• Gold investors must contend with high volatility, multiple fees, less favorable tax treatment, and a lack of dividend or interest income.

 Occasionally, certain alternative asset classes will start making a run.
 Invariably, clients hear about it from the media and wonder if now is the time to buy.
 Take gold for example.
 For the better part of a decade, it was holding steady at $1,600 to $1,800 per ounce and suddenly it’s over $2,500.